proGabby/proGabby/README.md

 - 👋 Hi, I’m Willie, Inimfon
-- 👀 I’m interested in Mobile apps, Backend Development and Web3
+- 👀 I’m interested in Mobile apps, Backend Development and Web3.
-- 🌱 I’m currently learning Nodejs
+- 🌱 I’m currently working actively with Dart/Flutter and Typescript/Nodejs/Express.
-- 💞️ I’m looking to collaborate on any Flutter, NodeJs or Go lang projects.
+- 💞️ I’m looking to collaborate on any Flutter, NodeJs or Go projects.
 - 📫 Reach me on twitter @gaby_wills

 <!---